 Place the Kool-Aid and sugar (or whatever drink you’re using) in the jars.

 Carefully (if I were REALLY smart and safe, I’d wear goggles, but my version of living dangerously involves breaking dry ice with a meat mallet and no safety goggles) break the ice into chunks that are roughly 4-6 inches long/wide somewhere.
 Basically, just try to not get them too small or leave them too big.
 Place one piece at a time into each jar, saving the rest to refresh the bubbling potion effect later.
+The ice will sink to the bottom of the container and you will be ladleing into cups from the top of the container.
 Another option, to be safe and not accidentally ladle dry ice into individual cups, is to place the juice containers inside of a larger glass container that contains just the dry ice and some water.
 That way it bubbles all around the beverage you’re drinking, but not in it.
+If you have other people serving themselves, I would suggest using this method, and not putting the dry ice directly into the liquid to avoid accidental swallowing.

 Mad Scientist Potion